superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 	* Many clients have some invasive privacy policies where they can collect a lot of information about you that Minecraft itself doesn't even collect.
 A Minecraft client should NEVER need access to your Internet activity, geo-location, phone number, home address?!?!?!?!
 WHY IS THIS IN LUNAR CLIENT'S PRIVACY POLICY??!?!?!?
 THEY CAN EVEN SELL IT TO OTHER COMPANIES?!??!??!?!?!?
 	* Many clients contain paid goodies, refer to the above section for why that's bad
 * ### Badlion Client
-	* At a simple glance, their privacy policy seems less suspicious than Lunar Client's however they sell cosmetics which is enough for me to be sus on them to be honest
+	* Redistributes and modifies mods (especially OptiFine) without permission from the creators
+	* It has an anticheat that runs in the background with driver level permissions 24/7 WHICH NO MINECRAFT CLIENT SHOULD REQUIRE
 	* \* Refer to `Most "clients"`
 * ### Feather Client
-	* Steals mods/has stolen mods in the past
+	* Steals mods/has stolen mods in the past and has modified them, which could cause issues and is definitely suspicious
-	* Suspicious behavior
+	* Obfuscates code
 	* \* Refer to `Most "clients"`
 * ### Lunar Client
-	* Suspicious behavior like obfuscating logs, by the way, obfuscating logs can make it difficult to troubleshoot what's going on with your game if you encounter an issue
+	* Suspicious behavior like obfuscating logs.
+Fun fact, obfuscating logs can make it difficult or even impossible to troubleshoot what's going on with your game if you encounter an issue
 	* I remember an issue where Lunar Client had broken hit detection for a short period of time, not sure if this was actually true, if so, it shouldn't be editing player behavior
 	* Several people have encountered Lunar Client acting like an Alt account generator, causing the game to disallow them from joining servers.
 IF you get a "Switch to Mojang Mode" error, that's Lunar Client and you should switch away immediately and change your Microsoft account's password
 	* [Their privacy policy](https://www.lunarclient.com/privacy) is sus as hell, IF you plan on continuing to use lunar client for whatever reason, please please look at it and fully grasp what they're using.
 Like, A Minecraft client should NEVER need access to your Internet activity, geo-location, phone number, or home address?!?!?!?!
 WHY IS THIS IN LUNAR CLIENT'S PRIVACY POLICY??!?!?!?